 Prescribing policies should be clearly described, including policies regarding the number and frequency of refills and procedures for lost or stolen medications.

 Patient and Physician Treatment Agreement

-- The patient should agree to use medications safely, avoid "doctor shopping," and to consent to urine drug testing
+- The patient should agree to use medications safely, avoid "prescriber shopping," and consent to urine drug testing.

 Reasons for opioid therapy change or discontinuation should be listed.
 Agreements can also include follow-up visits, monitoring, and safe storage and disposal of unused drugs.
 If the patient does not speak English, an interpreter should be used.

 Discontinuing Opioid Therapy